wizium/shake_torch/README.md

 3. **flutter_background_service:** Version 5.0.1
    - Ensures the shake detection works even when the app is terminated, providing a seamless experience.

-4. **dynamic_colors:** Version (Your preferred version)
-   - Provides an Android 12-like dynamic adaptive theme for a visually appealing user interface.

 ## Getting Started

 To get started with the Shake to Torch and SOS Flutter app featuring toggle switches, follow these steps: